 Like any rock star who has had to pay her dues, Pat Benatar performed for some tough crowds in her early days.
 Growing up in Lindenhurst, New York, she had plans to study opera at Juilliard and practiced her scales at home every day, inciting the wrath of the neighborhood kids playing ball in the street.
 “Andrzejewski,” they’d scream, hurling rocks at the house in protest, “Shut up!”

 These exchanges would prove oddly prophetic, given that Benatar spent her reign during the ’80s hurling her own brand of tough, confrontational rock at audiences, who were comprised by then of millions who couldn’t get enough of her 4-octave soprano range.
 In fact, turning the tables on, and pushing back against, restrictions and expectations placed on women in music and in life, is a big part of Pat Benatar’s pioneering legacy, one solidified by her sophomore album Crimes of Passion, the one that put her on the map.
 It featured her signature song, the note-perfect “Hit Me With Your Best Shot,” hers was the second video ever played on MTV, and it won her her first Grammy.
 But it was her debut album, In the Heat of the Night, which laid the groundwork for all that was to come, and it’s the record that let her showcase her entire repertoire of skills by incorporating styles that would later be discarded as she cultivated her sound.
 What’s more, it was those skills and experiments, largely overlooked, that were every bit as iconoclastic and revelatory as the more bombastic hits.
-Even the parts that don’t hold up are worth revisiting the record celebrates 40 years.
+Even the parts that don’t hold up are worth revisiting the record after 40-plus years.

 “Heartbreaker” tears out of the gate with a menacing guitar riff.
 In a commanding tone, Benatar lets the titular lothario know she’s willing to play his game to suit her own ends but that he’d better watch his step.
 She would repeat this formula to even greater effect the next year with her snarling version of The Rascals “You Better Run.”
 “No You Don’t” is truly hard rock with a punishing chorus one could easily hear Bon Scott or even Robert Plant singing.